ayushsharma-1/AWS-Cloud-Performance-Cost-Toolkit/AWS Cost Optimization/EC2 Instance Size/README.md

 2. **Deploy Lambda Function**: Ensure it has the necessary permissions for EC2 management.
 3. **Testing and Adjustment**: Test the solution in a controlled environment and adjust scaling policies as needed.
 4. **Integrate with Auto Scaling**: Enhance handling of traffic spikes with Auto Scaling Groups.

-For further assistance or customization of this solution, feel free to reach out!